-As a small child, I had the hallmarking of insular behaviour.
+As a small child, I had all the hallmarking of insular behaviour.
 I had an insular personality.
 I mostly shied away from people and the world in general.
 I hated being noticed.
 My upbringing and environment had a lot to do with it.

-It could be that we’re that way anyway, or our upbringing or environment are very much part of why we choose to be insular.
-If we are not supported or encouraged, we may follow insular patterns.
+It could be that we are generally that way, just very quiet people, but not being supported or encouraged, are other reasons why we may follow insular patterns.
 I also believe that some of the way we behave is in our genes.

 Families are mostly well intentioned, but sadly that’s not always how it works.
 I know that had my disability been addressed and I had been encouraged, my behaviour would have changed.

 Of course, being insular will also have a marked effect on our relationships.
 If children aren’t parented correctly, they will fail to understand how to form relationships later on.
 People are insular for a reason and that’s no excuse for others to leave us there.